openwebdocs/owd-website/pages/content/reports/2025/index.md

 Each guide explains the authentication method and how it works, walking through the main flows involved, highlighting potential vulnerabilities, and outlining recommended practices.

+The web security and privacy documentation project is led by [Will Bamberg](https://github.com/wbamberg) and [Florian Scholz](https://github.com/Elchi3).

 ### CSS module project

 In 2025, Open Web Docs completed a 2+ year CSS project involving reviewing, updating, rewriting, and in many cases, creating CSS documentation for the entire CSS reference section of MDN content.
 In order to ensure CSS specifications and their browser implementations are up to date, well documented, accurate, and findable, we worked through all of the [CSS modules](https://github.com/openwebdocs/project/issues/147).